Testing for Convergence or Divergence of a Series

 Proof

-For a real number $a$, let
+For a real number $a$, define

-\[\begin{align*} a^+ &:= \max\{a,0\} = \frac{1}{2}(|a| + a), \\ a^- &:= -\min\{a,0\} = \frac{1}{2}(|a| - a) \end{align*}\]Then we have,
+\[\begin{align*} a^+ &:= \max\{a,0\} = \frac{1}{2}(|a| + a), \\ a^- &:= -\min\{a,0\} = \frac{1}{2}(|a| - a) \end{align*}\]Then,

-\[a = a^+ - a^-, \qquad |a| = a^+ + a^-\]Since $0 \leq a^\pm \leq |a|$, by the Comparison Test, if the series $\sum |a_n|$ converges, then the series $\sum a_n^+$ and $\sum a_n^-$ also converge.
-Therefore, by the basic properties of convergent series,
+\[a = a^+ - a^-, \qquad |a| = a^+ + a^-\]Since $0 \leq a^\pm \leq |a|$, by the Comparison Test, if the series $\sum |a_n|$ converges, then both series $\sum a_n^+$ and $\sum a_n^-$ also converge, and therefore, by the basic properties of convergent series,

 \[\sum a_n = \sum (a_n^+ - a_n^-) = \sum a_n^+ - \sum a_n^-\]also converges. $\blacksquare$